yu-shang/supplementary_data/README.txt

-This file directory includes Supplementary data for ¡°Distinct roles of DNA bending and shearing in predicting nucleosome dyads and occupancy¡±.
+This file directory includes Supplementary data for "Distinct roles of DNA bending and shearing in predicting nucleosome dyads and occupancy".